 Course: The course is repeat 16.6-mile loops comprising mostly of single track trail, a couple of miles of gravel road, and the remainder on a mixture of horse trail and rail trail.
 Besides the stretch on gravel, you’ll cross paved roads 2 times each loop; there will be no traffic control and your safety will be your responsibility.
-100 Mile does 6 loops, 100K does 4 of the 16.6 mile loop.
+100 Mile does 6 loops, 100K does 4 of the 16.6 mile loop (with shortcuts).
 Total elevation gain (per loop) is 1301′.

 Awards: 100 miles gets you a belt buckle and peace sign medal, 100K get you a peace sign medal.
 Also a very nice certificate of completion to all, available online after the race.

 Groovy first place overall awards for men and women in all events and 5 deep in 5 year age groups!